ozkary/machine-learning-engineering/projects/heart-disease-risk/README.md

 docker build -t heart_disease_app .
 ```

-4. Once the image is built, we can run the Docker container using:
+- Once the image is built, we can run the Docker container using:
+- Shutdown the local API

 ```bash
 docker run -p 8000:8000 heart_disease_app